Frequently Asked Questions

 Where do I send my application?

-The completed application form and supporting documents ie. scanned copies of certificates or transcript should be emailed to the administrator for your programme.
+The completed application form and supporting documents ie. scanned copies of certificates or transcript should be emailed to Student Services.

 What happens once I have submitted my form with corresponding evidence?